Skytells/Framework/README.md

 ## Important

-Please refer to the Changelog.md for any future updates.
+Please refer to the [Release Notes](http://developers.skytells.net/framework/release-notes/) for any future updates.

-Also, Please see the ( Framework Manual ) to learn how to use it.
+Also, Please see the ( <a href='http://developers.skytells.net/framework/'>Framework Guide</a> ) to learn how to use Skytells FW.